AparaV/course-planner/README.md

 ## Future

+- [ ] Adding co-requisites for a more precise (and logical) sequence
 - [ ] Feature to classify courses based on semesters (Fall, Spring) for a more fluid experience.
 This would include course credit restrictions (min and max)
 - [ ] Release it as a cross platform desktop app

-Any new ideas are welcome.
+All new ideas are welcome.
 So feel free to submit them in the form of an issue.

 ## Issues

-This project is in its early stages.
+This project is still in its early stages.
 So issues and bugs are bound to be present.
-If you come accross them, report it have it solved as soon as possible.
+If you come across them, report it  to have it solved as soon as possible.

+- [ ] In some cases, the order might be comply with the pre-requisites.
+But, a few courses need to swapped for a more sound sequence.
+This issue will be solved by adding an option for co-requisite (which is an upcoming feature).

 ## License